jxmorris12/language_tool_python/README.md

 As of April 2020, `language_tool_python` was forked from `language-check` and no longer supports LanguageTool versions lower than 4.0.

 ### Acknowledgements
-This is a fork of https://github.com/myint/language-check/ (which is a fork of https://bitbucket.org/spirit/language_tool) that produces more easily parsable results from the command-line.
+This is a fork of https://github.com/myint/language-check/ that produces more easily parsable results from the command-line.